redcarrot01/redcarrot01/README.md

 ### About myself

 I'm YuJin Hong and I'm interested in Backend development & Cloud.
-I'm ull with eager to learn new technique and skill.
+I'm full with eager to learn new technique and skill.
 I want to be a developer who grows day by day as much as github commits.

-Skill Set
+### Skill Set

 ✔ Familiar with
 Python, c++, c, AWS, MySQL, mongondb, Crawling, Django, git